A Most Damnable Invention

 A selection of the Scientific American Book Club, the History Book Club and the Quality Paperback Book Club.
 Shortlisted for the Wilfred Eggleston Award for Non-Fiction and the Canadian Science Writers Association Science in Society Book Award

-The dramatic story of two brilliant but controversial
+The dramatic story of two brilliant but controversial men and their world-changing scientific discoveries.

-Humanity’s desire to harness the destructive capacity of fire is a saga that extends back to the dawn of civilization.
+Humanity' desire to harness the destructive capacity of fire is a saga that extends back to the dawn of civilization.
 But the true age of explosives, when they radically and irrevocably changed the world, began in the 1860s with the remarkable intuition of a sallow Swedish chemist named Alfred Nobel.

 His discovery of dynamite made possible the famous industrial mega-projects that transformed the countryside and defined the era, including the St. Gothard rail tunnel through the Alps, the clearing of New York harbor, the Panama Canal and countless others.
 Dynamite also caused terrible injuries and great loss of life, and in some cases incalculable and irreparable environmental damage.
 Nobel was one of the richest men in a society rapidly transforming under the power of his invention, but with a troubled conscience, he left his estate to the establishment of the world-famous prizes that bear his name.